followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/keyOf(obj).md

 <!--returnType-->any<!--/returnType-->
 <!--returnDescription-->
-The key of the passed data object.
+The data object's key.
 <!--/returnDescription-->

 <!--fullDescription-->
-If a field providing key values is not specified in a [data source]({basewidgetpath}/Configuration/#dataSource), the whole data object is considered the key.
-In this case, the **keyOf(obj)** method returns its argument.
+If a field providing key values is not specified in the [data source]({basewidgetpath}/Configuration/#dataSource), the whole data object is considered the key.
+In this case, this method returns its argument.
 <!--/fullDescription-->